Moxibustion

-Moxibustion (灸 (jiǔ)) is a traditional Chinese medicine therapy which consists of burning dried mugwort (wikt:moxa) on particular points on the body.
+Moxibustion (灸 (jiǔ)) is a traditional Chinese medicine therapy which consists of burning dried mugwort (moxa) on particular points on the body.
 It plays an important role in the traditional medical systems of China, Japan, Korea, Vietnam, and Mongolia.
 Suppliers usually age the mugwort and grind it up to a fluff; practitioners burn the fluff or process it further into a cigar-shaped stick.
 They can use it indirectly, with acupuncture needles, or burn it on the patient's skin.

 Moxibustion is promoted as a treatment for a wide variety of conditions, but its use is not backed by good evidence and it carries a risk of adverse effects.